fishjam-dev/fishjam/docs/signaling_architecture.md

 **Advantages:**

-- Easy to implement (from our, Jellyfish developers, perspective).
+- Easy to implement (from our, Fishjam developers, perspective).
 - **CL** does not require additional connection and authentication, everything is handled by **BE**.

 **Disadvantages:**

-- Harder to implement by the user, much more error-prone (isn't that the point of Jellyfish to make it as simple as possible?).
+- Harder to implement by the user, much more error-prone (isn't that the point of Fishjam to make it as simple as possible?).
 - Encourages the user to implement logic that relies on content of signaling messages (at least while it's JSON) which they should treat as a "black box".

 ### Mixed approach